Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 ## FNX320_AUTO
 This Script contains the Functions addressed by some Actions in the Profiles.
 They are addressed via "LuaToggle:FNX320_AUTO:*NUM*" in PilotsDeck.
 Which *NUM*ber maps to which Function can be found at the End of the File!
 This Script is essential for these Buttons to work.
 Some Functions are not used in the Profile (like Engine Masters) - I'll use them for my Thrustmaster TCA.<br/>
-It contains also a "INIT" Function that helps when starting in the Cold and Dark State: it applies Power to Plane and sets some Basic Knobs and Switches (like e.g. Integ/Flood Lights).<br/>
+It contains also a "INIT" Function that helps when starting in the Cold and Dark State: it applies Power to Plane and sets some Basic Knobs and Switches and calls the Jetway/Stairs (like e.g. Integ/Flood Lights and Display Brightness).<br/>

 ## FNX320_SYNC
 This Script is essential for some Buttons / Displays from the Profiles to show their State / Value (Gear Indication, Baro, Landing Light).<br/>
 The Script (and the Binary) use Offsets at 0x5400 and above to generate Informations for some Buttons - if these are used by some other Addon you have to change them in the Lua and the Profile (and the Configuration File of the Binary).
 This Offset-Range is normally associated with "Project Magenta".<br/>

 ## GSX_AUTO and GSX_AUTO_FNX
 These Scripts are used to integrate with GSX Pro and you only need them if you own it.
-The GSX_AUTO Script is not tied to the Fenix only, it can also be used with GSX and other Aircrafts! <br/>
+The GSX_AUTO Script is not tied to the Fenix only, it can also be used with GSX and other Aircrafts!<br/>
 With these Scripts you can call the GSX Services via LuaToggle Functions so they can be called via StreamDeck (or Joystick).
 They also generate 3 Values that can be displayed on the StreamDeck: Current Service State, Passenger De/Boarding Progress and Cargo Un/Loading Progress.<br/>
 The easiest way is to use the "Call/State" Action on the StreamDeck, it always calls the next available Service: Refuel -> Cater -> Board -> Push -> Push Confirm ...
-Deboard (and then it starts over). <br/>
+Deboard (and then it starts over).<br/>
+It operates the Jetways and Stairs automatically, so disable the automatic Jetway Handling in the Fenix EFB Sim/Plane Options!<br/>

 # Usage
 I hope/think most Buttons should be self-explanatory.
 Some Buttons use a Long-Press Actions, for Example:<br/>
 - Light Switches which have 3 States.
 The normal Action is to switch from Off to mid-Position with the Long Press Action to switch from mid-Position to On.
 In the "Taxi" Folder this is swapped (so that you can quickly toggle all Lights when entering/leaving the Runway).
 - The FCU-Displays (between the +/- Buttons) are also Buttons.
 They either toggle between Managed/Selected (normal Press) or toggle things like SPD/MACH, HDG/TRK, Alt Scale.
-The VS Display/Button is Pull (normal) or Push (long).
+The VS Display/Button is Pull (normal) or Push (long).<br/>
+The GSX Integration is best use this way at the Moment:
+- When starting your Session (cold and dark) power up the Plane with the "INIT" Button (it will call Jetway or Stairs and connects the Ground AC)
+- Call Refueling and Catering via the Call/State Button early (Fuel-Truck tends to drive long ways on some Airports)
+- When the Fuel-Truck is in Position (and Hose is connected) you can call Boarding via the Call/State Button.
+Only then start the Loading from the EFB (Realtime, Fast, Instant).
+Else it could happen that the Fuel Truck is not leaving.
+- Call Push via the Call/State Button - Chocks have to be removed manually!
+- (GSX) Deboarding is automatically called when the Plane has arrived (Engines are stopped).
+Fenix Deboarding has to be triggered manually.
+- Turn Around possible!
+Start over with Refuel ;)